GPT4Dev/awsBedrock-API-Builder-CommandPattern/README.md

 Making API requests to Amazon Bedrock using different foundation models would require distinct body payloads.

 This project offers a simple yet powerful implementation to efficiently handle such API interactions.
-It utilizes the [Builder design pattern](https://en.wikipedia.org/wiki/Builder_pattern) and the [Com
+It utilizes the [Builder design pattern](https://en.wikipedia.org/wiki/Builder_pattern) and the [Command design pattern](https://